Frazer Harrison/Getty Images

 Ann, who also had a remarkable role in The Leftovers, also thanked many others, including her husband, children, her cast and Atwood herself.

-The actress has been under-the-radar for years, but has been working in the industry since 1985.
+The character actress has been under-the-radar for years, but has been working in the industry since 1985.
 While she may not be a household name, Ann has a career that spans over three decades, appearing in Freaks and Geeks, Law & Order, Olive Kitteridge and Masters of Sex.